PaulRosset/paulrossethings/src/contents/2019/canal-a-year/A year at Canal+.md

 However, these features added complexity for the user, he is no more passive as I said earlier, but now active, it also added complexity on how we design our code base, because we have to deal with more data that could break and so be resilient with it.

+Canal+ is smoothly creating an ecosystem around tech, by hosting meetup such as [Paris video tech](https://www.meetup.com/Paris-Video-Tech) or create his own meetup for Canal+ employee called **Canal tech** meetup.
+They also help people to talk in public.
+It helps to get yourself improved to be able to speak in conference such as the [Devoxx](https://www.youtube.com/watch?v=Md3ktrlQ_H0) or even for the [Google I/O](https://youtu.be/Vo-UQDVykIs?t=1537).

 <img class="mdImg" src="./expert-mode.png" alt="expermode">

 ## A streaming universe